AryanshDhuria/Internship-Task-Day-1/README.md

-# Internship-Task-Day-1

-# Sales Data Cleaning & Preprocessing (Excel)
+# Sales Data Cleaning & Preprocessing (Internship Task)

-## Objective
+## 📌 Objective
-Prepare a raw sales dataset for analysis by identifying and fixing data quality issues.
+Prepare and validate a raw sales dataset to make it clean, consistent, and analysis-ready using Microsoft Excel.

-## Tools Used
+## 🛠 Tools Used
-Microsoft Excel
+- Microsoft Excel

-## Cleaning Steps Performed
+## 📋 Cleaning Steps Performed
+1. **Missing Values**
-- Checked for missing values using Go To Special → no blanks found.
+   - Checked using Go To Special → Blanks
+   - No missing values were found.

+2. **Duplicates**
-- Verified duplicates using Remove Duplicates → none detected.
+   - Checked using Remove Duplicates
+   - No duplicate records found.

+3. **Date Formatting**
-- Standardized the date column into dd-mm-yyyy format.
+   - Standardized the date column to a consistent `dd-mm-yyyy` format.
-- Validated numeric columns such as order_value and cost.
+   - Converted text dates into actual Excel date format.

+4. **Numeric Validation**
+   - Verified `order_value` and `cost` columns are stored as proper numeric formats.
+   - Tested arithmetic operations to ensure calculations can be performed.

+5. **Text Standardization**
-- Reviewed categorical fields for consistency.
+   - Checked categorical fields (Country, Category, Device Type) for consistency.

-## Result
+## 📌 Result
-The dataset is clean, consistent, and ready for analysis or visualization.
+The dataset is now clean, uniform, and ready for further analysis or visualization.

+## 📁 Files Included
+- `sales_cleaned.xlsx` — Cleaned dataset
+- Screenshot images (optional visual proof)

-## Author
+## 👤 Author
-Aryansh Dhuria
+**Aryansh Dhuria**